-If the liquid is corrosive it will damage your clearomiser if this is made out of plastic and not pyrex glass or other kind of glass.
-Since the liquid is interacting with the plastic you will inhale results of the plastic being burnt on the coil and this is something you really want to avoid.
+If the liquid is corrosive, it will damage your clearomiser if this is made out of plastic and not pyrex glass or another kind of glass.
+Since the liquid is interacting with the plastic, you will inhale results of the plastic being burnt on the coil, and this is something you want to avoid.

-The counterfeit eliquids can also be hard to inhale.
-Good quality ones let you get a smooth long drag without any gurgling or any interruption, whereas those that are bad will have a different behavior.
+The counterfeit e-liquids can also be hard to inhale.
+Good quality ones let you get a long smooth drag without any gurgling or any interruption, whereas those that are bad will have different behaviour.

 What to do if you find counterfeit items?